Determinization of Integral Discounted-Sum Automata is Decidable: Gaps and Separation of Runs

 Let $\cM=2\frac{\lambda}{\lambda-1}m_{\cA}$, then for every two runs $\rho^1,\rho^2$ we have $|\val(\rho^1)-\val(\rho^2)|<\frac{\lambda}{\lambda-1}m_\cA-(-\frac{\lambda}{\lambda-1}m_\cA)= \cM$.
 The constant $\cM$ is central in our study of gaps between runs.

 Consider a word $w\in \Sigma^*$.
 The run attaining the minimal value $\cA^*(w)$ might not be minimal while reading prefixes of $w$.
 The \emph{gap} between the value of an eventually-minimal run and minimal runs on prefixes of $w$ is central to characterizing determinizability of NDAs \cite{boker_et_al:LIPIcs:2011:3224}.
-This gap is captured by the following definition.
+This gap is captured by the following definitions.
+We consider two versions, one where the eventual minimality refers to accepting runs, and one where it refers to all runs.